RuiVarela/pacman/README.md

 # Pacman
-An relaxed implementation of pacman.
+A relaxed implementation of pacman.
 This is a good exercise to learn phaser.
 Remember pacman never dies. at least until someone implements it.